rgbguy/rgbguy.github.io/index.md

 - Collaborated with technical art and 3d modelling team to fix framerate issues, and to build and integrate optimized assets for the game.

 ---

+### Graphics Engineer Internship [May'16 - July'16]

+- Assisted the development of Android version of COOLVR, a hotwheels style track builder game for Samsung GearVR using Unreal Engine 4.
+- Received a Pre-Placement Offer.